JBZoo/CSV-Blueprint/README.md

 # Make your local changes

+# Autofix code style
+make test-phpcsfixer-fix

 # Run all tests and check code style
 make test
 make codestyle

 # Create your pull request and check all tests in CI (Github Actions)
+# ???
+# Profit!
 ```

 ### License

-MIT
+[MIT License](LICENSE): It's like free pizza - enjoy it, share it, just don't sell it as your own.
+And remember, no warranty for stomach aches! 😅

 ## See Also

 - [CI-Report-Converter](https://github.com/JBZoo/CI-Report-Converter) - It converts different error reporting standards for popular CI systems.
 - [Composer-Diff](https://github.com/JBZoo/Composer-Diff) - See what packages have changed after `composer update`.
-- [Composer-Graph](https://github.com/JBZoo/Composer-Graph) - Dependency graph visualization of composer.json based on mermaid-js.
+- [Composer-Graph](https://github.com/JBZoo/Composer-Graph) - Dependency graph visualization of `composer.json` based on [Mermaid JS](https://mermaid.js.org/).
-- [Mermaid-PHP](https://github.com/JBZoo/Mermaid-PHP) - Generate diagrams and flowcharts with the help of the mermaid script language.
+- [Mermaid-PHP](https://github.com/JBZoo/Mermaid-PHP) - Generate diagrams and flowcharts with the help of the [mermaid](https://mermaid.js.org/) script language.
 - [Utils](https://github.com/JBZoo/Utils) - Collection of useful PHP functions, mini-classes, and snippets for every day.
 - [Image](https://github.com/JBZoo/Image) - Package provides object-oriented way to manipulate with images as simple as possible.
 - [Data](https://github.com/JBZoo/Data) - Extended implementation of ArrayObject.
-Use files as config/array.
+Use Yml/PHP/JSON/INI files as config.
+Forget about arrays.
 - [Retry](https://github.com/JBZoo/Retry) - Tiny PHP library providing retry/backoff functionality with strategies and jitter.